 Attention to material is really guiding home décor trends right now, especially the materials that evoke a sense of nature or grounding.
 Natural textures like jute, clay, and rattan sell fast in the second-hand marketplace, and are a cornerstone to many home style bloggers and DIY aesthetics.
 We’re seeing trends of wooden bowls and wicker baskets repurposed into pendant lights, and a joyful resurgence of wicker and caning that looks clean, earthy and modern.
 A piece that nods to its origins is the way to go with this trend, like with this smoothcypress root coffee table that takes a much more organic approach to wood furniture.

 Neutrals will never be out of style.
 There is a constant rotation of white shades being recognized for their versatility and “blank canvas” opportunity.
 However, 2021 is seeing a return to colorful furniture, wallpaper and paint, as more and more people look to bring their personalities to life in the space that surrounds them.
 Blue, as a generally soothing color, is still a prevailing choice for rugs and throw pillows.
 Green, a standout color and call to nature, is making room for itself in furniture and accent walls, from light and dusty sage to bold and unapologetic emerald.
-Velvet sofas are known for their vibrant colorways, like this blue sofa from TOV Furniture, and we consider them an elegant way to embrace color in your living room!
+Velvet sofas are known for their vibrant colorways, like a blue sofa from TOV Furniture, and we consider them an elegant way to embrace color in your living room!

 As a rug retailer, we’re delighted by this trend.
 Like the Amish furniture, area rugs have a history of craftsmanship that gets forgotten as fads come and go.
 Rug making technology is improving the quality and durability of machine-made rugs with environmentally friendly materials, but the handwoven, hand-loomed, and hand-knotted pieces are made with the original sustainable material: wool.
-We’re looking forward to watching all of these trends and seeing a growing popularity for the handcrafted quality we hold such regard for!
+We’re looking forward to watching these trends and seeing a growing popularity for the handcrafted quality we hold such regard for!